 |4.||Prearrange students in flexible small groups to work together on their alphabet books during Sessions 4 and 5.
 This allows for small-group differentiated instruction, whereby the alphabet book writing activity is tailored to student's individual writing abilities.
 You might consider three groupings: gifted or advanced writers, average writers, and struggling writers.
 If you choose to use these three groupings, consider the following special assignments for each group:

-Set up technology buddies (i.e., computer savvy students) who have been trained in using the Alphabet Organizer tool to work with students who are novice computer users.
+Set up technology buddies (i.e., tech-savvy students) who have been trained in using the Alphabet Organizer tool to work with students who are novice technology users.